 A soccer team would never let go of a player because he had a bad game.
-However, in the case of a repetitive low performance, the team will more likely trade or releasing him.
+However, in the case of a repetitive low performance, the team will more likely trade or release him.

-The worker can organize the transition.
-It is certainly best to support than to block such move.
+The worker can organise the transition.
+It is undoubtedly best to support than to block such a move.

 To conclude, in the industrial era, the firm offered indefinite employment.
-In return, the worker worked hard and gave up all kinds of personal desires and values to the interests of the firm.
+In return, the worker worked hard and gave up all kinds of personal desires and values for the firm’s interests.
 Now a progressive firm cannot expect this to work.
-Manage talents to get a high-performance team is key.
+Knowing how to manage talents to get a high-performance team is key.

 Talent is truly the most valuable resource.
 Consequently, employees should be treated accordingly.
-Successful firms excel because they use alliances to recruit, manage and retain an unimaginably professional team.
+Successful firms excel because they use alliances to recruit, manage talents and retain an unimaginably professional team.
 David Gousset